whoisdsmith/BOOKMRKS-MTHRFCKR-II/Design/Image Tools.md

 ---

-### Image Tools
+#### Image Tools

 ![](https://opengraph.githubassets.com/a2632e7fc60adc2ecb585add0027b569bb48f32a5754566d28ccbd58709910d2/anup-a/svgwave)

-[GitHub - anup-a/svgwave: SVG Wave is a tiny, free and beautiful SVG gradient waves generator for your next design.](https://github.com/anup-a/svgwave) - SVG Wave is a tiny, free and beautiful SVG gradient waves generator for your next design. - GitHub - anup-a/svgwave: SVG Wave is a tiny, free and beautiful SVG gradient waves generator for your nex...
+[GitHub - anup-a/svgwave: SVG Wave is a tiny, free and beautiful SVG gradient waves generator for your next design.](https://github.com/anup-a/svgwave) - SVG Wave is a tiny, free and beautiful SVG gradient waves generator for your next design. - GitHub - anup-a/svgwave: SVG Wave is a tiny, free and beautiful SVG gradient waves generator for your nex…

 2022-12-10T20:40:59.000Z